 - Blocked fallopian tubes, which will prevent an egg and sperm meeting

 - Endometriosis, in which tissue of the lining of the womb invades and damages neighbouring reproductive tissue

 Often, there is a mixture of both male and female factors.
 In some cases, there appears to be no obvious reason and this is termed ‘unexplained infertility’.

 Basic investigations of infertility include a semen analysis and, for the female partner, hormone tests and an ultrasound scan of the pelvis.
 Depending on the medical history and basic investigation results, advise will be given on the method of testing for patency of the Fallopian tubes.

 Options for testing tubal patency include:

-Some women may be recommended a test to assess the cavity of the womb called ‘saline sonography’.
-This test involves infusion of normal saline into the cavity of the womb to ensure that that the cavity of the womb is healthy without the presence of polyps.
+Some women may be recommended a hysteroscopy to assess the cavity of the womb.
+This test involves visualizing the cavity of the womb with a fine telescope to ensure that that the cavity of the womb is healthy.
+Any polyps found will be removed.

 Based on the investigation results, appropriate treatment will be recommended.